JD Admissions Process

 Supplemental Essays

-Supplemental essays allow you an opportunity to provide us with relevant information that you were not able to include elsewhere in your application materials.
+Supplemental essays allow you an opportunity to provide us with relevant information that you were not able to include elsewhere in your application materials, as well as to further showcase your writing skills.
 If you think writing on any of the topics suggested would help us get a better sense of who you are, we encourage you to consider submitting your responses to one or two (but no more) of the following topics.
 Each essay should be between one and two pages.
 For ease of reading, please use double-spacing and at least an 11-point font.
 Please be sure to include the number of the prompt you are addressing at the top of your essay.

 • Essay One: Say more about your interest in the University of Michigan Law School.
 Why might Michigan be a good fit for you culturally, academically, or professionally?